Michaol/euserv-renewal-bot/README.md

 ### Features

 * Automated renewal of Euserv free VPS via GitHub Actions.
-* Handles login, sessions, and mathematical CAPTCHAs (via TrueCaptcha API).
+* Handles login, sessions, and **Two-Factor Authentication (2FA)**.
+* Solves CAPTCHAs automatically via the TrueCaptcha API if encountered.
 * Retrieves renewal PINs from a Gmail account via IMAP.
 * Implements the complete and precise renewal workflow, including token exchange.
 * Sends a run status report to your email after each execution.